google-research/google-research/eli5_retrieval_large_lm/README.md

 Instead of using ScaNN to do live retrievals at training and evaluation time, as the questions don't change, we do all the retrievals in advance with an exact retriever.
-Each question is embedded with the REALM retriever, and we save a number (100) of exact MIP nearest neighbors in an HDF5 file, as well as the id of the question they are associated with.
+Each question is embedded with the REALM retriever, and we save a number (100) of exact MIP nearest neighbors in TFRecord files, as well as the id of the question they are associated with.
 We save the indices of the REALM wikipedia segments DB of the MIP nearest neighbors, as well as the inner products, so the inner products can be used as logits for sampling, at language model training time.
+We started by using HDF5 instead of TFRecords, but it turns out that `tf.data` tries to load the whole file in memory, defeating the point of a memory mapped array (and often crashing the instance), and didn't allow to use `tf.distribute.TPUStrategy.experimental_distribute_dataset` and automatic dataset sharding per TPU.

 When we train over ELI5 with GPT2, we use the indices of the current question to get back the indices of the entries of the REALM Wikipedia segments that are